 Pros and Cons

 There’s not much you’ll be missing with regards to features when you compare the Oceanic Geo 2.0 with other scuba computers in the same category.
-You won’t be able to grow the capabilities of this device over time as you can’t add for example air integration.
-However, you do get a solid diving computer with a complete set of features that satisfy the needs of beginner and recreational divers.
+You won’t be able to grow the capabilities of this device over time, as you can’t add, for example, air integration.
+However, you do get a reliable diving computer with a complete set of features that satisfy the needs of beginner and recreational divers.

-- Easy to learn and use navigation with 4 buttons
+- Easy to learn and use navigation with four buttons

 - Dual algorithms with additional conservatism settings